swayea/customsetupnojb/README.md

 ## NO SHORTCUTS METHOD

-WARNING!: Not works on some apps, your data may be avoid, make sure have a backup.
+WARNING!: Does not work on some apps, your data may be lost, make sure to have a backup.
 I am not responsible on any data loss.